Wall Street Praises Western Digital Corporation (WDC) After Recent Earnings Report

-Western Digital Corporation (NASDAQ:WDC) went up by 1.00% from its latest closing price compared to the recent 1-year high of $78.19.
-The company’s stock price has collected -0.38% of loss in the last five trading sessions.
-The Wall Street Journal reported on 01/28/22 that Apple, Robinhood, Visa, Western Digital: What to Watch When the Stock Market Opens Today
+Western Digital Corporation (NASDAQ:WDC) went up by 5.69% from its latest closing price compared to the recent 1-year high of $78.19.
+The company’s stock price has collected 6.68% of gains in the last five trading sessions.
+The Wall Street Journal reported on 02/10/22 that Contamination at Maker of Flash-Memory Chips Poses Risk to Global Supply Chain

 Is It Worth Investing in Western Digital Corporation (NASDAQ :WDC) Right Now?